Mei Tai baby carriers seem to be the least common carrier style, but we love their simplicity and extreme comfort.

 - Lightweight fabric means it’s cool enough for warm climates.

 - Available in a variety of colors and prints.

-- Aids healthy positioning for baby’s hip joints.
+- Aids healthy positioning of your baby’s hip joints.

-- The light, airy material may not be suitable for winter months.
+- The light, airy material may not be suitable for the winter months.

 Best for Summer

 This beautiful Mei Tai is made of 100% natural cotton.
 This means it will stay cool and breathable, even in the summer months, while still being supportive due to its finely woven and supportive twill fabric.